BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 ## Device / playlist
 ### The device dropdown is empty
-**Note:** Not ALL devices will be recognised, simply because Spotify’s API doesn’t support them.
+**Note:** Not ALL devices will be recognized, simply because Spotify’s API doesn’t support them.
 For example, SONOS.

 Start by playing a song in your player (the one you want to control).
 Then go out of the profile that has the Spotify action on and it, and then back in.
 Combo should populate.
 **If after the above it's not populating:**